Peginterferon Beta use while Breastfeeding

 Summary of Use during Lactation

-Although no information is available on peginterferon beta-1a in breastmilk, the levels of conventional interferon beta-1a in breastmilk are minuscule.
+After a standard subcutaneous dose of peginterferon beta-1a, the amount of peginterferon beta 1a in milk is miniscule.
 In addition, because interferon is poorly absorbed orally, it is not likely to reach the bloodstream of the infant.
+Polyethylene glycol is not excreted into breastmilk.
 Many women have breastfed while taking conventional interferon beta-1a and a few with peginterferon beta-1a with no adverse infant effects reported.
 The Multiple Sclerosis Centre of Excellence on Reproduction and Child Health considers interferon beta to be "moderately safe" to use during breastfeeding, and a French consensus group of neurologists concluded that interferon beta can be used during breastfeeding.
-No special precautions appear to be required during breastfeeding while using interferon beta.
+No special precautions appear to be required during breastfeeding while using peginterferon beta.

 Holder pasteurization (62.5 degrees C for 30 minutes) decreases the concentration of endogenous interferon-gamma by an average about 10%.